 Mild symptoms may cause the person to appear drowsy or unsteady.
 Serious overdose symptoms requiring emergency medical treatment include delusions, vomiting, difficulty breathing, seizures, tremors, and unconsciousness.

-Our emergency care team at Dignity Health Central Coast provide care with humankindness for Xanax overdose, heroin overdose, and any other type of accidental or intentional overdose.
+Our emergency care team at Dignity Health St. John's provide care with humankindness for Xanax overdose, heroin overdose, and any other type of accidental or intentional overdose.
 Care, dignity, and respect is our treatment philosophy.

 If you or a loved one uses drugs or alcohol, or a combination of both, we can help you prevent overdose on the Central Coast.
 Other risks, such as mental health issues, poor health, and injecting drugs, make you more likely to have an overdose.